mirceanton/mirceanton.com/content/post/0002-kubestronaut-journey/index.md

 ### The Exam Difficulty (What I Could See of It)

 Despite everything, I would say the exam itself was fair in terms of difficulty.
 Given a proper 2-hour duration, it would have easily been doable to go through each question 2-3 times.
 As I already mentioned, I was left with 50 minutes only to go through all my questions and I managed to speedrun through all but one.

 Granted, I had no time to verify my work, but I did get an "initial implementation" on all of the questions in about 50 minutes.

-### The Result
+---

 I managed to pass the exam, but I still don't think that changes anything!
 What happened is still **unacceptable**.
 I understand that I may have had a network cutout or something of the sort.
 I understand the app "had to" kick me from the exam.
 What I do not understand and find inexcusable is that the timer for my exam never stopped and that they did not implement any priority queueing or something similar for people that are trying to get back into their exams.